Code-Institute-Submissions/SpaceX-Launch-History/README.md

 ### User stories

-1)Users need be able to search by SpaceX launches by year.
+1) Users need be able to search by SpaceX launches by year.
-2)Users need to be able to choose rocket where applicable.
+2) Users need to be able to choose rocket where applicable.
-3)Users need to be able to select mission in year where applicable.
+3) Users need to be able to select mission in year where applicable.
-4)Users need Inforamtion on mission when available.
+4) Users need Inforamtion on mission when available.
-5)Users need mission video where available.
+5) Users need mission video where available.
-6)Users need a way of cbeing able to contact the site owner.
+6) Users need a way of being able to contact the site owner.
+7) Users must be able to use the site on both desktop and mobile devices.

+Wireframe here

  ## Features
 - Filter by year - Users can select year to filter flights
 - Filter by rocket if applicable - Users can select rocket type if there are different rockets flown that year.
 - Select which mission - Users can select missions within year selected.